-LANCASTER, Va. -- The Wildlife Center of Virginia will release a bald eagle at Belle Isle State Park in Lancaster County.
+KING GEORGE, Va.
+(AP) -- The Wildlife Center of Virginia is set to release a bald eagle at Land's End Wildlife Management Area in King George.

-The eagle has spent the past few weeks in the center's outdoor flight pens and has been flying well.
+The eagle has spent the past few weeks in the center's outdoor flight pens.

 Virginia's bald eagle population is on the rebound.
 It was once down to 50 nests in the state, but there are now more than 1,000 active bald eagle nests.

 Since its founding in 1982, the center has cared for more than 65,000 wild animals.